 Can starfish hurt you?

-No, starfish are not poisonous.
+No, they are not poisonous.
 They can’t hurt you if they pick you up.
 But it’s important not to touch the spikes.
 These can contain a venomous substance that could be dangerous if it penetrates one’s skin.

 What is special about starfish?